tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson39.md

 * Cosi 129a: Introduction to Big Data Analysis
 * COSI 143b Data Management for Data Science

+## Visualization with Matplotlib and Numpy
+We learned how to use matplotlib (and numpy) to generate plots of various sorts If you enjoy this kind of work, consider taking some of the following
+* Cosi 164a: Introduction to 3D Animation
+* Cosi 114a: Visualization (New Course)
+* Cosi 177a: Scientific Programming

 ## SQL
 SQL is one of the best known relational database languages and if you want to know more about how Database Management systems work, then take
 * COSI 127b Database Management Systems

 ## Web App development in NodeJS/Express/Mongoose/EJS